 Most students will have a similar first semester schedule completing Enhanced Gen Ed.
 Core requirements:

 Generally, students take 13 to 15 hours their first semester and then gradually increase to a heavier load.
 Twelve hours is the minimum required to be full time; you can always increase your load the next semester.

 Keep in mind that if you have Advanced Placement (AP), International Baccalaureate (IB), or dual enrollment credits, your schedule will vary somewhat from the above.
 Students admitted into the University Honors College will also have different schedules.

-All students, regardless of major, are required to take the same number of general education courses which we call Foundations of Knowledge and Learning (FKLs).
+All students, regardless of major, are required to take the same number of general education courses which we call Enhanced Gen Ed.
+Core.
 Usually you will complete these courses by the end of your sophomore year.
 We encourage you to choose classes from the categories that are interesting to you.

 Placement in most of your classes is based on departmental SAT/ACT guidelines, with some consideration given to your high school experience.
 The State of Florida also has laws governing remedial classes.

 |ACT||ENGLISH - 17||READING - 18||MATHEMATICS- 19|

 All students are required to complete two semesters of English Composition (ENC 1101 and ENC 1102).
 Students with lower test scores may also be required to take a Reading course.
 ENC 1101 and 1102 are 3 hours each; Prep Writing and Lab (ENC 0020) and Prep Reading and Lab (REA 0002) are both 5 hours.